 Three novel implications emerge from this project.
 First, patronage can alleviate agency problems and thus enhance the accountability and effectiveness of bureaucrats, not only to extract rents but also to deliver public services.
 Second, when politicians use patronage to extract rents, they mobilize a diverse set of strategies that go beyond the hiring of supporters, including the hiring of civil service bureaucrats and the firing (not just hiring) of temporaries.
 Third, policies commonly used to reduce patronage –such as civil service regimes, legal constraints on hiring, and elections for key bureaucratic positions– can have undesirable consequences, partly because of politicians’ strategic responses to constraints imposed on their hiring discretion.
 These findings are relevant to scholars and policymakers seeking to understand and to improve governance and state capacity, especially in middle-income contexts.

-Vanderbilt University (Nashville, TN)
+Vanderbilt University (Nashville, TN, USA)

-Massachusetts Institute of Technology (Cambridge, MA)
+Massachusetts Institute of Technology (Cambridge, MA, USA)